COVID-19 Vaccinations in York Region

 Some side effects can be similar to symptoms of COVID-19.
 If you have concerns about symptoms after immunization, please speak to your health care provider to determine if you need further assessment.

 Vaccines are continually monitored for safety and effectiveness at federal, provincial and local levels.
-Health care providers and the public also play a part in this, by reporting any uncommon side effects after a receiving a vaccine.
+Health care providers and the public also play a part in this, by reporting any uncommon side effects after receiving a vaccine.

 Is mRNA technology new?

 Like all vaccines, COVID-19 mRNA vaccines have been rigorously tested for safety before being approved. mRNA technology has been studied for more than a decade.
 The “m” from mRNA means “messenger” which is exactly what the vaccine does – it sends a message to your cells to make antibodies to fight against the virus that causes COVID-19.
 It blocks the virus from attaching and getting into your body’s cells.
-It cannot change your DNA and it cannot not give you COVID-19.
+It cannot change your DNA and it cannot give you COVID-19.

 What types of COVID-19 vaccines are approved for use in Canada?